ResearchObject/ro-crate/docs/1.2-DRAFT/introduction.md

 ## Walkthrough: An initial RO-Crate

-In the simplest form, to describe some data on disk, an _RO-Crate Metadata Document_ named `ro-crate-metadata.json` is placed in a directory alongside a set of files or directoriesm (this file is known as the _RO-Crate Metadata File_).
+In the simplest form, to describe some data on disk, an _RO-Crate Metadata Document_ named `ro-crate-metadata.json` is placed in a directory alongside a set of files or directories (this file is known as the _RO-Crate Metadata File_).

 In the example below, a single file `data.csv` is placed with the RO-Crate Metadata Document in a directory named `crate1`: